Alogent-EIM/EIM-assessment/README.md

 ### Board

 - Contain a name
-- Contain the date is was created
+- Contain the date it was created
 - Contain any number of post-it notes

 ### Post-It